-Not only can this prescription drug potentially cause undesirable symptoms during use, but it can also risk certain health conditions in the future.
+Not only can this prescription drug potentially cause undesirable symptoms, but it can also have long-lasting side effects.

 Risks of Seroquel Use

-Even though Seroquel does come with its possible dangers and risks, it is usually harmless if used responsibly and according to prescription.
-If you experience any of the issues above while using Seroquel, talk to your doctor as soon as possible to discuss the best next steps.
+Although Seroquel does come with its possible dangers and risks, it’s usually harmless if used as prescribed and responsibly.
+If you experience any of the issues above while using Seroquel, it’s vital to talk to your doctor to discuss the best next steps.

 Responsible Use of Seroquel

-Seroquel can interact with certain other medications.
-It should not be combined with antiarrhythmic drugs, certain antibiotics, antipsychotic drugs, alcohol, or methadone.
-When mixed with other specific drugs, one’s side effects may increase and become more intense.
+Seroquel can interact with other medications.
+For example, it shouldn’t be combined with anti-arrhythmic drugs, certain antibiotics, antipsychotic drugs, alcohol, or methadone.
+When mixed with specific drugs, the side effects may increase and become more intense.
 These drugs include benzodiazepines, muscle relaxants, certain pain medications, antihistamines, and sedatives.

-If you have any questions about the effects of Seroquel and other prescription drugs & if you should go to a drug detox, contact our team of medical professionals by giving us a call at 866-345-2147.
+If you have any questions about the effects of Seroquel and other prescription drugs and if you need to enter a drug detox program, like the one we offer at Silver Pines, call us today at 267.719.8689.